Khushisharma90/DECODE_LABS_DATA_ANALYTICS_PROJECT2_EDA/README.md

 ​📊 Core Statistical Insights
 ​The analysis pipeline processed a batch dataset of 1,200 records with a 98.16% initial data quality validation rate, yielding the following key descriptive metrics:
-Statistical MetricOperational ValueAnalytical Significance Mean (Average)1,053.96Overall average transaction size; sensitive to extreme outliers.
+Statistical MetricOperational ValueAnalytical Significance Mean (Average)1,053.96 Overall average transaction size; sensitive to extreme outliers.
-Median (Middle)823.61Robust central tendency value; unaffected by right-skewness.
+Median (Middle)823.61 Robust central tendency value; unaffected by right-skewness.
-Standard Deviation819.85Represents moderate variance and spread across operational orders.
+Standard Deviation819.85 Represents moderate variance and spread across operational orders.
-Data Range11.39 \text{ to } 3,456.40Absolute minimum and maximum boundary values for transactions.
+Data Range 11.39 \text{ to } 3,456.40 Absolute minimum and maximum boundary values for transactions.
 📈 Visual Analytics & Insights
 ​The framework generates three critical visualizations to diagnose the dataset's characteristics:
 ​Distribution & Skewness Analysis (Histogram): The dataset shows a Skewness Value of 0.89, indicating it is Highly Right-Skewed.
 The majority of purchase frequencies are heavily concentrated in the low-to-medium range ($0 to $1,000).